bmcda37/IndependentResearch-SIEM/Network Config ReadMe.md

     ipam:
       driver: default
       config:
-        - subnet: <enter your subnet for your network>
+        - subnet: <ip of subnet for your network>
 ```

 ## Docker Bridge Network